Samuel Tenka

 ENUMERATED JURISDICTIONS --- The judicial power shall moreover extend:

-To all cases, in law and equity, arising under this Constitution, the Laws of the United States, and Treaties made under their authority;
+To all cases, in law and equity, arising under this Constitution, the laws of the United States, and treaties made under their authority;

 To controversies to which the United States shall be a party;